Statistical analysis of the mixed fractional Ornstein--Uhlenbeck process: Introduction and the main result

 is a prototypical problem in statistical inference of random processes.
+It can be approached in a number of ways, which produce reasonable estimators, see e.g. \cite{HN10}, \cite{SV17}.
+However, without being based on the likelihood function, these estimators are asymptotically subefficient as $T\to\infty$, at best up to a finite gap with respect to the information bound.
+Construction and analysis of the likelihood based estimators, on the other hand, requires a convenient formula for the likelihood function, which can be hard to find for a given driving process $V$.

-In its classical form, with the driving process $V$ being the standard Brownian motion $B=(B_t, t\in [0,T])$, this problem has been extensively studied since the late 60's.
-In this case the probability measures $\mu^T_\theta$, $\theta\in \Real$ induced by $X^T$ are equivalent and the corresponding likelihood function is given by the Girsanov theorem:
+In its classic form, with \eqref{X} driven by the standard Brownian motion $B=(B_t, t>0)$, this problem was extensively studied since 60's.
+In this case probability measures $\mu^T_\theta$, $\theta\in \Real$ induced by $X^T$ are equivalent and the likelihood function is given by the Girsanov exponent: